Separating Pigments: Lab Experiment

 What is [Calcium Carbonate] Chalk Chromatography?

-Chromatography is a technique used to separate mixture substances and mixtures.
-In chalk chromatography, a piece of chalk acts as the stationary phase, while a solvent (like rubbing alcohol) moves up the chalk, carrying pigments at different rates.
-This process reveals the unique colors that make up the original mixture.
-As the chemical composition of chalk is Calcium carbonate, it acts as an adsorbent in this chromatography technique.
+Chromatography is a method used to separate components within a mixture.
+In chalk chromatography, a piece of chalk serves as the stationary phase, while a solvent, such as rubbing alcohol, moves through it, carrying different pigments at varying speeds.
+This movement causes the individual colors within the mixture to become visible, revealing its composition.
+Since chalk is primarily made of calcium carbonate, it functions as an adsorbent in this technique, helping to retain and separate the substances effectively.

 Procedure